David Soul: Career

 During the mid-1970s, Soul returned to his singing roots.
 He scored one US hit with "Don't Give Up on Us" (1977) which reached No. 1 in the US and the UK.
 "Silver Lady" (1977) hit No. 1 in the UK.
-From 1976 until 1978, he had five UK top 20 singles and two top 10 UK albums.
-From 1976 to 1982, he toured extensively in the U.S., Europe, Far East, and South America.
+From 1976 to 1982, he toured extensively in the U.S., Europe, Asia, and South America.

-In the U.S., he continued to make guest appearances in various television series.
+In the U.S., he continued to make guest appearances on various television series.
 He starred in the miniseries The Manions of America as Caleb Staunton in 1981.
-He starred in the short-lived 1983 NBC series Casablanca, playing nightclub owner Rick Blaine (the immortalized role that was made famous by Humphrey Bogart in the 1942 film Casablanca), and co-starred in the NBC series The Yellow Rose during the 1983–1984 season.
+He starred in the short-lived 1983 NBC series Casablanca, playing nightclub owner Rick Blaine (the role that was made famous by Humphrey Bogart in the 1942 film Casablanca), and co-starred in the NBC series The Yellow Rose during the 1983–1984 season.
 He also starred in the television adaptation of Ken Follett's wartime drama The Key to Rebecca (1985) directed by David Hemmings.
-He later starred as the infamous Florida robber Michael Platt in the TV movie In the Line of Duty: The F.B.I.
-Murders (1988), which depicted the 1986 FBI Miami shootout and which was subsequently used as an FBI training film.
+He later starred as the infamous Florida robber Michael Lee Platt in the TV movie In the Line of Duty: The F.B.I.
+Murders (1988), which depicted the 1986 FBI Miami shootout, subsequently used as an FBI training film.
 Soul also directed the episode "No Exit" of the 1980s TV series Miami Vice.
 In 1987, Soul was cast as Major Oldham in the movie The Hanoi Hilton.

-In the mid-1990s, Soul moved to England, forging a new career on the West End stage, including the role of Chandler Tate in Comic Potential and The Narrator in Blood Brothers.
-He also participated in the successful 1997 election campaign of his personal friend Martin Bell who ran as an MP for Tatton, as well as Bell's unsuccessful campaign in Brentwood in Essex in the 2001 General Election.
+In the mid-1990s, Soul moved to the United Kingdom, forging a new career on the West End stage, including the role of Chandler Tate in Comic Potential and The Narrator in Blood Brothers.
+He also participated in the successful 1997 election campaign of his friend Martin Bell who ran as an MP for Tatton, as well as Bell's unsuccessful campaign in Brentwood in Essex in the 2001 general election.

 In 2001 and 2002, he appeared in Holby City as Alan Fletcher.